-The EPA 'Noise Policy for Industry' (NPfI, 2017) was approved for use in NSW in October 2017.
-For assessment of modifying factors, the NPfI immediately superseded the 'Industrial Noise Policy' (INP, 2000), as outlined in the EPA document 'Implementation and transitional arrangements for the Noise Policy for Industry' (2017).
-Assessment and reporting of modifying factors has been undertaken in accordance with Fact Sheet C of the NPfI.
+For assessment of modifying factors, the NPfI immediately superseded the INP, as outlined in the EPA document 'Implementation and transitional arrangements for the Noise Policy for Industry' (2017).
+Therefore, assessment and reporting of modifying factors have been done in accordance with Fact Sheet C of the NPfI.